CTPSSTAFF/getting-started-with-plotly/GETTING_STARTED.md

 ## Plotly visualization 101
 This section will walk you through creating your first visualization with plotly - a pie chart that displays the transportation "mode share" for the City of Boston from 1990 to 2014.
-The data was taken from a document on the City of Boston's website ( The structure of the code have been unashamedly borrowed from plotly's own website, but I've added quite a bit of background information that's not given there.
+The data was taken from a document on the City of Boston's website.
+The structure of the code have been unashamedly borrowed from plotly's own website, but I've added quite a bit of background information that's not given there.